joerg/LabViewGitEnv/README.md

 	git checkout local
 	git rebase windows local
 	git stash pop

+Finally, one more command is needed in case some changes happened for git-config.
+However, you should always run this to make sure everything is configured correctly:

+##### Windows Quick Start

+	bin/LVBootstrap.sh --system

+##### Full Setup

 	LVInit.sh (--system|--global|--local)

-The last command is just needed in case some changes happened for git-config.
-However, you should always run this to make sure everything is configured correctly.

 Copyright
 =========